 It is the most used form of grafting gums.
 The procedure might sound frightening, but it is rather simple.
 A tiny, thin piece of tissue from the roof of your mouth is taken, so a small flap can be designed.
-The dentist will then take out a little bit of connective tissue under the newly designed flap.
+Our general dentist will then take out a little bit of connective tissue under the newly designed flap.

-The tissue is placed in the right area an stitched to the gums to cover your exposed tooth roots or any gaps that may have formed.
+The tissue is placed in the right area and stitched to the gums to cover your exposed tooth roots or any gaps that may have formed.
 At the end of the procedure, the spot at the roof of your mouth is stitched closed.
 The surgical gum treatment at Drummond Dental is done under local anesthetic, and you will feel no pain.

 The free gingival graft is a lot like the connective tissue graft above.
 The tissue to be used is also taken from the roof of your mouth.
 Here is where it is different; the free gingival graft will not make the small flap nor will it get tissue from underneath the said flap.
 For the free gingival graft, the needed tissue is removed from the palette/roof of the mouth.
-The surgeon can pull more tissue as is required.
+The surgeon can pull more tissue as required.

 This procedure is primarily used for people that have small or thin gums and will need some extra tissue for the surgery to be a success.
 Once the tissue has been harvested from the roof of your mouth, it will be placed next to your gums in almost the same way it was during the connective tissue method.
 This surgery is completed under local anesthetic, and you should feel no pain.
 Gum graft surgery at Drummond Dental is an everyday occurrence, so they know how to take care of you in the most professional manner.